testomut/WikiAutoTestsCypress/README.md

 - **Run All Tests**: `npm run tests` – Runs the full suite, managing reports automatically.
 - **Individual Test Execution**: Utilize `npx cypress open` for a GUI selection of specific tests.

-### Scripts Explained

-- `cypress:run` – Executes the test suite.
-- `clean:reports` – Clears and prepares the reports directory for fresh test results.
-- `combine-reports` & `generate-report` – Merges individual test reports into a comprehensive document and generates a user-friendly HTML report.
-- `save-reports` – Archives the reports for historical comparison and review.

 ## Resources